zhihanyang2022/off-policy-continuous-control/README.md

+Please note that the environment folders insode results is what YOU would actually generate by running experiments.
+The analysis stuff is for my own research; you could take a look but might not be helpful for you.

 Write a guideline on how to design a gin config file

 Utilize gradient clipping, which might improve stability (but I haven't investigated this)